-Many people think that financial counseling is just for people who have an obvious financial problem, but this isn’t true.
+Many people think that financial counseling is just for people who have an obvious financial problem, but this is not true.
 Financial counseling is likely to benefit anyone who earnestly desires assistance with improving their skills in managing their personal or family financial affairs.

-And, just because a person isn’t aware that they have a financial problem doesn’t mean that they don’t actually have such a problem, just as a person who has a serious illness may not be aware of that illness until they have been examined by a doctor.
+Just because a person is not aware that they have a financial problem does not mean that they do not actually have such a problem, just as a person who has a serious illness may not be aware of that illness until they have been examined by a doctor.
 Even a person who has been blessed with an abundance of money may not be managing their financial affairs wisely.

 The Bible states in Proverbs 12:15b, “He who heeds counsel is wise,” and Proverbs 19:20a instructs, “Listen to counsel and receive instruction. . . .”

 If you have a serious financial problem, it is especially important for you to get counseling as soon as possible.
-Don’t wait to get counseling help until it is too late for your financial problem to be dealt with without you and your family having to suffer severe consequences.
+Do not wait to get counseling help until it is too late for your financial problem to be dealt with without you and your family having to suffer severe consequences.

-Some people may not even recognize that they may have a serious financial problem.
+Some people may not realize that they have a serious financial problem.
 The following are warning signs that indicate you may have a serious financial problem, especially if several of these warning signs apply to you:

 - You frequently worry about or feel discouraged about your financial situation